Hidendra/Plugin-Metrics/Bukkit/README.md

 ## Creating a plugin on the website

 When your plugin first connects it will create it automatically on the website.

-If you want the author tag set or your plugin hidden from the main page, please contact me.
+To be able to access your plugin through the [admin panel](http://metrics.griefcraft.com/admin/) you will need to contact Hidendra to get your account linked to your plugin.
+The best place to do this is irc: `irc.esper.net #metrics`

 ## Usage